AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 I am releasing PCB fabrication files and code under open source license.

-# Build steps at glance
+# Build steps at a glance
 1. Build QMX+ with following mods:
    - Do not solther the jumper wire on JP501 as instructed on Rev2.00 build document's page 37!
 The ATU will play the role of that jumper wire.
    - Make sure to solder-in the 2-row 5-pin female connector into JP501.